tlswg/tls13-spec/draft-ietf-tls-tls13.md

-Implementations SHOULD determine the security parameters for the 1-RTT phase of the connection entirely before processing the EncryptedExtensions and Finished, using those values solely to determine whether to accept or reject the "early_data" extension.
+Implementations SHOULD determine the security parameters for the 1-RTT phase of the connection entirely before processing the EncryptedExtensions and Finished, using those values solely to determine whether to accept or reject 0-RTT data.

 [[TODO: How does the client behave if the indication is rejected.]]

 ##### Processing Order

-Clients are permitted to "stream" 0-RTT data until they receive the ServerHello, only then sending the "end_of_early_data" alert.
+Clients are permitted to "stream" 0-RTT data until they receive the server's Finished, only then sending the "end_of_early_data" alert.
 In order to avoid deadlock, when accepting "early_data", servers MUST process the client's Finished and then immediately send the ServerHello, rather than waiting for the client's